JonathanBowker/pseudonymisation-as-a-service/README.md

 - Implementing a pseudonymisation management system and safegaurd automation.
 - Providing ongoing support for state-of-the-art techniques for stakeholders.

-Overall we focus on assessing, building and implementing technical solutions for personal data custodians with privacy by design.
+Overall we focus on assessing, building and implementing technical legal solutions for personal data custodians with privacy by design.
 We facilitate the secure processing and management of personal data.